OCA/stock-logistics-warehouse/stock_checkout_sync/readme/DESCRIPTION.rst

 * The same moves' destination must reach Packing/PACK2 as well: we constrain the user to move the goods there as we want to move all the goods at the same place for the packing.
+* As the moves' destinations are updated to the same packing location, new move lines will have the correct destination as well

 .. figure:: ../static/description/sync-assistant.png